qorix-group/process_description/process/general_concepts/score_review_concept.rst

 Process Requirements
 ^^^^^^^^^^^^^^^^^^^^

-.. gd_req:: Storage of pull requests documentation
+.. gd_req:: Version for inspected requirements
-   :id: gd_req__general__pull_request_storage
+   :id: gd_req__general__requirements_version
    :status: valid
+   :tags: prio_1_automation, general
    :complies: std_req__iso26262__support_6433, std_req__iso26262__software_7414
-   :satisfies: wf__monitor_verify_requirements, wf__mr_vy_arch
+   :satisfies: wf__monitor_verify_requirements

-   The content of pull requests (conversation, commits, files changed) shall be stored permanently for every release.

-   Note: Expectation is that this should be part of configuration management, but as this process is not defined at the moment this requirement is added here.
+   The version of a requirement shall not change by an inspection.
+In case the status of the requirement is used to notify if a requirement is inspected (or another attribute is introduced), this shall be ignored for versioning.

-.. gd_req:: Hash value for inspected requirements
+.. gd_req:: Version for inspected architecture
-   :id: gd_req__general__requirements_hash
+   :id: gd_req__general__architecture_version
-   :status: valid
+   :status: draft
+   :tags: general
    :complies: std_req__iso26262__support_6433, std_req__iso26262__software_7414
-   :satisfies: wf__monitor_verify_requirements, wf__mr_vy_arch
+   :satisfies: wf__mr_vy_arch

-   The hash value of a requirement shall not change by an inspection.
-In case the status of the requirement is used to notify if a requirement is inspected (or another attribute is introduced), this shall be ignored for hashing (i.e. hash value for valid and valid(inspected) shall be equal).
+   The version of architecture element shall not change by an inspection.
+In case the status of the element is used to notify if it is inspected (or another attribute is introduced), this shall be ignored for versioning.
+(Note: this applies only if architecture also has a version.)
-   In case hashing is also used for architecture versioning this shall be done in similar way.

 .. gd_req:: Checklist templates in pull requests
    :id: gd_req__general__checklist_templates
    :status: valid
+   :tags: prio_2_automation, general
    :complies: std_req__iso26262__support_6433, std_req__iso26262__software_7414, std_req__iso26262__software_942
    :satisfies: wf__monitor_verify_requirements, wf__mr_vy_arch